 You have the right to file a written, signed complaint with the Minnesota Department of Education Division of Assistance and Compliance if you have concerns that the school district has violated a regulation of the Individuals with Disabilities Education Act or a state special education law.

 Parents Need to Know

-- Why request: If you have concerns that the school district is not following federal or state special education laws, regulations, or rules.
+- Why request: If you are concerned the school district did not follow or is not following federal or state special education laws, regulations, or rules

 Include the Required Information in Your Written Complaint